 I recently added a blog to this site.
 Rather than reaching for a CMS, I decided to build it directly into the existing Next.js application using standard tools.

-I wanted a place to share technical thoughts without adding another system to maintain.
-The requirements were simple:
+I wanted a place to share technical notes without adding another system to maintain.
+The constraints were concrete:

 Markdown files and static routes